Top Classic Car Auctions

 Cars Sold for $12 to $15 Million at Public Auction

-Aston Martin, Bugatti, McLaren, Porsche, Shelby, and Jaguar mix with Ferraris as marques that have sold classic or collectors cars for between $12 and $15 million at public auction.
+Aston Martin, Bugatti, McLaren, Porsche, Shelby, Jaguar, and Mercedes mix with Ferraris as marques that have sold classic or collectors cars for between $12 and $15 million at public auction.

 1962 Shelby 260 Cobra “CSX2000”